 Dallas County is a Texas county located in north Texas officially part of the Dallas-Fort Worth-Arlington metropolitan statistical area.
 Informally it is part of the North Texas region (sometimes called North Central Texas), one half of the Dallas/Fort Worth or DFW area and a significant portion of the region referred to as the metroplex.
 Dallas County is the second largest county in Texas by population and the ninth largest county by population in the nation.
-If you are looking for a Dallas employment law firm or Dallas divorce attorney you should contact my office to schedule a consultation.

 County Government in Dallas County